Traveling Waves for Nonlocal Derivative Nonlinear Schr\"odinger Equations: A Variational Characterization: Subcritical Minimization under a Local--Nonlocal Quartic Constraint

 \end{corollary}

 Having established the strict subadditivity, we are now in a position to exclude the vanishing case.

 \begin{lemma} Vanishing cannot occur. \end{lemma} \begin{proof}

 Let us briefly sketch the proof.
 We argue by contradiction and assume that vanishing occurs.
-Then,
+Then

-for every $R>0$.
-Using a covering of $\mathbb R$ by overlapping intervals and suitable cutoff functions, we split $|D|^{1/2}(|\psi_n|^2)$ into a localized term and a tail term on each interval.
+for all $R>0$.
+So, we can assume that $R\ge 4$.
+Using a covering of $\mathbb{R}$ by overlapping intervals and suitable cutoff functions, we split $|D|^{1/2}(|\psi_n|^2)$ into a localized term and a tail term on each interval.
 The localized term is controlled by a local $H^1$-estimate, and summing over all intervals shows that its total contribution tends to zero by \eqref{vanish}.
 The tail term is small by the singular-integral representation of $|D|^{1/2}$ and the separation of supports, and summing over all intervals shows that its total contribution is also negligible.
 Hence,